 Continuum robot is a nonlinear high degree serial robot.
 The dynamic parameters of this system are highly nonlinear.
-To control of this system robust back stepping methodology is introduced.
-Back stepping controller (BSC) is an influential robust nonlinear controller to certain and partly uncertain systems.
+To control of this system robust backstopping methodology is introduced.
+Backstopping controller (BSC) is an influential robust nonlinear controller to certain and partly uncertain systems.
 When all dynamic and physical parameters are known BSC works superbly; practically a large amount of systems have uncertainties and fuzzy model base BSC is used.
-Robust back stepping fuzzy controller (FBSC) is a mathematical model base method to off-line control of highly nonlinear systems such as continuum robot.
-Based on this research FBSC is more robust in presence of uncertainties and external disturbance however it is off-line tuning methodology.
+FBSC is a mathematical model base method to off-line control of highly nonlinear systems such as continuum robot.